seantrott/seantrott.github.io/research.md

 The prevalence of lexical ambiguity also raises the question of how human minds *process* and *represent* the meanings of ambiguous words.

 Traditionally, words and their meanings as conceived as discrete entries in a mental dictionary.
 But meaning is often dynamically modulated in different contexts.
-We've been exploring an alternative account, in which word meanings are viewed as attractors in a continuous state-space---and then asking whether there is evidence for category boundaries atop this continuous space.
+I've been exploring an alternative account, in which word meanings are viewed as attractors in a continuous state-space---and then asking whether there is evidence for category boundaries atop this continuous space.
 [Recent work](https://psycnet.apa.org/record/2023-51926-001) suggests word meaning may be **both categorical and continuous**.
+This work has also resulted in publicly available datasets of human judgments about ambiguous words in both English and Spanish.

 Relevant papers and projects: